-The official mark will be pre-printed on the ballot papers.
-The Local Returning Officer will indicate what the official mark will be at the training session.
+The official mark will be pre-printed on the ballot paper.
+The (Acting) Returning Officer will indicate what the official mark will be at the training session.
 Every ballot paper must bear an official mark.
 Any ballot paper that is lacking the official mark will be rejected at the count.

-If the ballot papers should, but do not contain a pre-printed official mark as indicated by the Local Returning Officer, the Presiding Officer should contact the Local Returning Officer.
+If the ballot papers do not contain a pre-printed official mark as indicated by the (Acting) Returning Officer, the Presiding Officer should contact the (Acting) Returning Officer.
 You may be able to improvise an official mark.
 For example, use a drawing pin to perforate the ballot paper a few times before it is issued.
-The Presiding Officer should record the improvised mark and note the numbers of the first and last ballot papers issued in this way.
-This should be handed in with the ballot paper accounts at the count.
+The Presiding Officer should record the improvised mark and note the numbers of the first and last ballot papers issued and stamped in this way.
+This should be handed in with the with the ballot papers at the count.